keebd/keebd-docs/content/build-guides/contra/_index.en.md

 Install diodes to the top of the PCB.
 Solder diode pins where they stick out of the bottom of the PCB.
 48 diodes must be used for all switches to function.

+{{% notice info %}}
-!> Warning: Diodes are direction sensitive.
+Diodes are direction sensitive.
 Be sure to install all diodes with the black side aligned to the side with the square solder pad and line through the diode outline (as shown in illustration).
+{{% /notice %}}

 ## 3. Solder Pro Micro Headers & Reset Button